How to select the best Heat Recovery Ventilation system for your house.

 Fresh air feeds typically require the 4" PVC pipe to come up vertically through the concrete floor from the ceiling of the floor below.

 Route it to avoid condensation, ie slope it downwards towards a drain.
 That means the HRV needs to be lower than the stale air vents that go to it.
 Insulate around it if routing through a cold area.
-If the vent pipes slope down to the HRV then insulation is not required because and condensation water will come out of the HRV drain.
+If the vent pipes slope down to the HRV then insulation is not required because condensation water will come out of the HRV drain.
 Also uninsulated pipe takes less space in the wall/wainscoting.

 If an HRV is in the basement then the fresh air vents can be low down on the main level walls above.
+For a bathroom in the basement it is necessary for the stale air duct to go up hill.

 Kitchen cooktop extractor hood